Contact Hours 1.00

 Required reading for all learners: Implicit Bias impacts patient outcomes

 No visitor policies were the norm in the first wave of the COVID-19 pandemic even in ICUs that had pre-pandemic open visitation.
 Despite evidence of the physiologic and psychologic benefits, and low virus transmission rates between patients, visitors, and healthcare staff, many healthcare systems continued with no visitor or restrictive policies.
 This study describes ICU visitation policies during the pandemic in a national sample of Magnet and Pathway to Excellence hospitals that previously allowed open/unrestricted visitation.
 Study results highlight the need for patients, families, and nursing and health care staff to work together to create pandemic-proof visitation policies.
-A shared decision-making model using existing tools can help with creating a transparent process.Learners must attend/view/read the entire activity and complete the associated evaluation to be awarded the contact hours or CERP.
+A shared decision-making model using existing tools can help with creating a transparent process.Learners must attend/view/read the entire activity, read Implicit Bias impacts patient outcomes, and complete the associated evaluation to be awarded the contact hours or CERP.
 No partial credit will be awarded.

-DisclosureThis activity has been reviewed by the Nurse Planner.
-It has been determined that the material presented here shows no bias.
-No conflicts of interest have been identified for any individual with the ability to influence the content of this activity.
-Accreditation refers to recognition of continuing education only and does not imply AACN or ANCC approval or endorsement of any commercial products discussed or displayed in conjunction with this educational activity.
+Accreditation refers to recognition of continuing education only and does not imply AACN, ANCC, or CBRN approval or endorsement of any commercial products discussed or displayed in conjunction with this educational activity.

 AACN programming meets the standards for most states that require mandatory continuing education contact hours for license and/or certification renewal.
 AACN recommends consulting with your state board of nursing or credentialing organization before submitting CE to fulfill continuing education requirements.